bcgov/mines-digital-trust/services/bb-pacman/charts/bpa/README.md

 # bpa

-These are abbreviated instructions used for deploying into OCP4, see [.README-upstream] for original README.
+These are abbreviated instructions used for deploying into OCP4, see the [original](./README-upstream) README for broader k8s integration.

 This chart will install a business partner agent (bpa-core & bpa-acapy) and Postgres.